 Gu Shu means "old tree" in Chinese.
 This tea was produced from old tea trees that is about a few hundred years old.
 The tea trees are owned by the minority ethnics in Yunnan who strictly followed the traditions of their ancestors.

 Tea is made of single tea bud, hand-picked in early spring from high mountain.
-Tea has a sweet grassy note with a hint of nutty undertone.
+Tea has a sweet grassy note with a pleasant drinking sensation reminiscent of spring garden in high mountain.
 Its taste is smooth and soft, and no bitter or astringent taste at all, and it can be enjoyed by anyone in a family.
 Tea can be served with hot water or cold water.

 The tea is produced from the semi-wild tea

 The tea bushes were planted independently and grown like a wild plant where the tea trees are surrounded by weeds that have grown as tall as those tea trees.
 They only cut off the weeds just before tea plucking is carried out.
 When I saw the tea growing area for the first time, I can hardly believe there was any existence of tea trees.
 The trunk of the tea trees were so white and its leaves were yellowish due to the shortage of nitrogen supply.
 The tea trees were completely merged with the surrounding ecology.
 According to them, they practice exactly what they learned from their ancestors and till now, the same practice has been preserved for thousands of years.
 However, nowadays many places in Yunnan are rapidly altering their traditional farming to the modern agricultural practice.
 Hence, it is very rare to locate a place where people still practice their traditional farming.